jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Links to Stuff To Look At.md

 TODO from the README:

-Proxy and Tor: Not fullfilled.
+Proxy and Tor: Not fulfilled.
 Google can identify robots even if I use proxy and Tor.

 ## vignif/crawler-google-scholar: Download automatically statistics and pictures from google scholar's researchers.